shapeshed/jekyll.shapeshed.com/_posts/2009-07-02-drag_and_drop_in_html5.md

 ---
 layout: post
 title: Drag and drop in HTML5
-excerpt: "HTML 5 has the ability to create drag and drop events.
+description: "HTML 5 has the ability to create drag and drop events.
 This example only works in Firefox 3.5 and Safari 4 but here's a quick tour of how it works. "
 categories: [HTML5]
 ---
 Not interested in the explanation?
 Go straight to the [demo page][1] or [download the source code][2] from Github